Matrimonial Causes Act 1857: Overseas impact

-The Matrimonial Causes Act 1857 also had impact in some of Britain's overseas possessions.
-In a series of decisions, the Judicial Committee of the Privy Council held that the Act was part of the local law of the four western provinces of Canada, having been received by those provinces under the doctrine of the reception of English statute law.
+Other areas of the Empire were encouraged to follow the reform offered by the Matrimonial Causes Act 1857 and therefore it had an impact in some of Britain's overseas possessions.
+In a series of decisions, the Judicial Committee of the Privy Council held that the act was part of the local law of the four western provinces of Canada, having been received by those provinces under the doctrine of the reception of English statute law.
 In 1930, the Parliament of Canada extended its application to the province of Ontario.
-The Act formed the basis for divorce law in those provinces until the Parliament passed a uniform Divorce Act in 1968 which applied nationwide.
+The act formed the basis for divorce law in those provinces until the Parliament passed a uniform Divorce Act in 1968 which applied nationwide.

+Subsequent developments

+The whole act was repealed by section 34(1) of, and schedule 2 to, the Administration of Justice Act 1965.
+The Administration of Justice Act 1965 (Commencement No. 1) Order 1965 (SI 1965/706) provided that this repeal would take effect on 27 April 1965.